RAYDENFilipp/MongoDB/README.md

     }
 });
 ```
-2. Write an aggregation query to select all students who have a test result (type: "exam") of more than 90% (use unwind):
+2. Write an aggregation query to select all students who have a test result (type: "exam") of more than 90% (use unwind) [query result][2nd]:
 ```javascript
 db.philippLypniakov.aggregate(
 	// Pipeline